strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **BOOTSTRAP_SERVERS**

-An address and port where the producer client connects to the Kafka cluster is always needed.
+With this constant, we can define a list of host/port pairs for establishing an initial connection to the Kafka cluster.
-For example, localhost:9092 might be your starting point.
+For example, `localhost:9092` might be your starting point.
-We can define it with this constant.
+In production, you can use a single load balancer, or a list of brokers.

 **TOPIC_NAME**

 The name of the topic where the producer client sends its messages.

-**NUM_MESSAGES**:
+**NUM_MESSAGES**

-This constant sets the number of messages the client produces before it hits the pause button.
+This constant sets the number of messages the client produces before it shuts down.

 **MESSAGE_SIZE_BYTES**

-We'll use this constant to adjust the size of each message in bytes.
+We'll use this constant to set the size of each message in bytes.

 **PROCESSING_DELAY_MS**